1. Cherub Rock – Smashing Pumpkins

 Britpop was now recognised as a distinct movement, but the residents of 23 Carrington Avenue perceived it only as a vaguely entertaining sideshow.
 I’d sooner listen to Smashing Pumpkins or The Wedding Present than the likes of Cast or Shed 7.
 I hadn’t been sure about Smashing Pumpkins when the guy with the indie tapes played them for me a year ago.
-I visited the friend who had furnished me with indie music during my A-levels years, now studying in Portsmouth, and was converted: Cherub Rock, Today, Disarm – all brilliant songs.
+I visited the friend who had furnished me with indie music during my A-levels years, now studying in Portsmouth, and, despite not connecting with them emotionally, was converted.
 Again, indie tapes guy had the Wedding Present’s George Best, but I hadn’t really noticed.
 The jukebox down the student union introduced me to Brassneck; I borrowed the album Bizarro from a Scottish comrade who resembled the ‘control freak’ from the Volvo advert, and I was suddenly a big fan.
 The Wedding Present’s guitars are fast, repetitive, and David Gedge’s vocal style is droll, almost deadpan.
 Both these bands could be described as voluminous, in that guitars – loud guitars – are integral to their sound.
 Britpop tends not to paint broadly with guitars.
 Oasis are the exception, and in this respect they’re maybe not really a Britpop band at all.
 If there is a signature Britpop sound – and you’ll struggle to identify one – then it’s the stabbing, staccato guitars of punk and new wave.

 This not to say we were completely disinterested in what was going on.
 When a chap I’d got to know towards the end of my first year (who would later introduce me to Sarah Records) told me he was going to see Blur at Alexandra Palace, the residents of Carrington Avenue expressed interest.
 The chap who later introduced me to Sarah Records went on ahead with his associate from Ealing, whilst the rest of – save our Cornish friend who wasn’t up for it – went about the business of trying to find tickets from touts.
 The situation initially looked rather precarious but we were given hope when one particular tout told us not to, "go home just yet.”
 We retreated to a pub, played some pool, put on The Jam to get us in the mood, returned about an hour later and managed to buy three tickets at pretty much face value.
 We missed Corduroy and Supergrass but did arrive in time to see Pulp.
 For any Blur fans out there, here’s the set-list: